Long-time Ricci flow existence and topological rigidity from manifolds with pinched scale-invariant integral curvature: Sobolev Inequality along the Ricci flow

-The preservation of the log-Sobolev inequality obtained in Lemma \ref{logsobinitial} for $g=g(0)$, to times $t>0$ along the Ricci flow is shown via the monotonicity of Perelman's $\mu$-functional.
+\textbf{Step 2: log-Sobolev inequality is preserved along the flow.} The preservation of the log-Sobolev inequality obtained in Lemma \ref{logsobinitial} for $g=g(0)$, to times $t>0$ along the Ricci flow is shown via the monotonicity of Perelman's $\mu$-functional.
 Let's recall the definition of this.

 \begin{defn}[Perelman's $\mu$-functional] Given a complete bounded curvature Riemannian manifold $(M^n,g)$, $n\geq 3$ and $\tau>0$, we define the $\mathcal{W}$-functional to be

 where $u\in W^{1,2}(M,g)$ satisfies $\int u^2\,dV_g=1$.
 Then \emph{Perelman's $\mu$-functional} is given by